stoeps13/connections-doc/source/admin/install/r_Orient_Me_adding_or_removing_workers.md

 Component Pack services are configured with Kubernetes "node affinity".
 All service rules are set to "preference" rather than a hard requirement.
 This means that, although the Elasticsearch pods will do its best to run on the dedicated infrastructure nodes, if one or more of those nodes are unavailable, then it is possible for an Elasticsearch pod to run on a generic worker node.
 The same applies for all other services.
 If they cannot find a generic worker node to run on, they may run on the infrastructure worker.

+!!! note
-**Note:** Component Pack employs Pod Anti-Affinity and Node Affinity across all its microservices for resiliency.
+    Component Pack employs Pod Anti-Affinity and Node Affinity across all its microservices for resiliency.

 Pod Anti Affinity: